 What is Gum Disease?

 Gum disease, also known as periodontal disease, is when poor dental hygiene allows bacteria to flourish in the mouth.
-By failing to brush, floss, and come in for regular cleanings, bacteria can accumulate in places that you forgot to brush or that are difficult to reach.
+By failing to brush, floss, and come in for regular dental cleanings, bacteria can accumulate in places that you forgot to brush or that are difficult to reach.
 The bacteria burrow holes between the gums and teeth roots, which can eventually make your teeth loose and even lead to them falling out.

 How Can You Recognize Gum Disease?

-While the best way to keep an eye out for gum disease is to get a dental professional’s opinion by coming into our office for routine exams and cleanings, there are some signs that you can stay alert to in case gum disease develops in between appointments.
+While the best way to keep an eye out for gum disease is to get a dental professional’s opinion by coming into our office for routine dental exams and dental cleanings, there are some signs that you can stay alert to in case gum disease develops in between appointments.
 When you brush with the appropriate amount of pressure, this should not irritate or inflame your gums.
 If you spot blood in the sink afterwards, this could be a sign of diseased gums.
 Receding gums, bad breath that does not go away even after brushing, and loose teeth can also be potential signs of gum disease.

 How Do We Treat Gum Disease?